andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/field-validation.md

 ## Validation events

-Under the hood, each field has `eventLog` and a `validatesOn` property, both of are arrays of event name strings.
+Under the hood, each field has an `eventLog` and `validatesOn` property, both of which are arrays of event name strings.

 Items are added to the `eventLog` array in response to various events, such as insertion of a field into the DOM, form submission, value updates, focussing out of inputs, and many others.
-Note that thes eare not limited the the names of actual browser events.
+Note that these are not limited the the names of actual browser events.

 The `validatesOn` property defines which events should enable validation for a field.